-- Nuala O'Kane (Chair) (9 of 9) Chairman
+- Nuala O'Kane (Chair)

+Chairman

-- Harmesh Darbhanga (9 of 9) Non-Executive Director
+- Harmesh Darbhanga

-- Peter Phillips (8 of 9)

 Non-Executive Director

-- Tina Long (8 of 9)
+- Alison Sargent

 Non-Executive Director

-- Peter Featherstone (9 of 9)
+- Tina Long

 Non-Executive Director

+- Peter Featherstone Non-Executive Director

-- Cathy Purt (9 of 9)
+- Cathy Purt

 Non-Executive Director

+- Jill Barker

-- Mike McDonald (9 of 9) Associate Non-Executive Director
+Associate Non-Executive Director.

 The Chief Executive and the Director of People attend the Committee in an advisory capacity, except where his/her own salary, performance or position is being discussed; on such occasions they must not be present during the meeting.
 The Director of Governance is a standing attendee for the Committee as well.